-- Examination dates and locations at least six (6) months in advance. - How to register and registration deadlines. - Details of the examinations in terms of type of exam (e.g., oral, written, practical) and number of sections. - Categories and percentage of test content (i.e., the examination blueprint). - Method of score reporting (e.g., single score across all sections vs separate score per section, numeric score vs Pass/Fail). - Candidate behavior and confidentiality of examination items before, during, and after the administration. - Overview of the examination development process (e.g., job analysis, development of items, review of items, cut score determination). - Procedures for applying for test accommodations.
+- Examination dates and locations at least six (6) months in advance - Registration instructions and deadlines - Details of the examinations in terms of type of exam (e.g., oral, written, practical) and number of sections - Categories and percentage of test content (i.e., the examination blueprint) - Method of score reporting (e.g., single score across all sections versus separate score per section, numeric score versus pass/fail) - Candidate behavior and confidentiality of examination items before, during, and after the administration - Overview of the examination development process (e.g., job analysis, development of items, review of items, cut score determination) - Procedures for applying for test accommodations.

-The specialty board must communicate any significant revisions to the exam prior to implementation.
+The specialty board must communicate any significant revisions to the exam to examinees and the SBRC prior to implementation.

-7.3 Develop examinations that are valid and reliable measures of the KSAs candidates should possess at the specialty entry level.
+7.3 The specialty board shall develop examinations that are valid and reliable measures of the KSAs candidates should possess at the specialty entry level.